 The previous, second-generation BMW M6 was produced from 2006-'10.
 The coupe was available throughout that run, while the convertible arrived for '07.
 Both versions employed a 5.0-liter V10 engine that produced 500 hp and 383 lb-ft of torque.
 A seven-speed sequential manual gearbox (SMG) was standard, while a traditional six-speed manual was available for all but the 2006 model year.
 Owners could choose from three different electronic drive programs, with the demonic "M" button unlocking the car's full potential.

-The look of this M6 took the low-slung style of the mainstream 6 Series coupe and convertible and added unique front and rear fascias.
-These not only contributed to a more sporting look, but also served to enhance performance and aerodynamic efficiency.
+This M6 took the low-slung style of the mainstream 6 Series coupe and convertible and added unique front and rear fascias.
+These not only contributed to a more sporting look, but also served to enhance aerodynamic efficiency.
 The exterior was further differentiated by unique trim, mirrors, wheels, colors and a quad-outlet exhaust.

-The first generation of the M6 was imported briefly to the U.S. market starting in 1988.
-Based on the 6 Series coupe of the time, the M6 was powered by a 3.5 liter inline-6 engine that produced 256 hp and 343 lb-ft of torque.
+The first generation of the M6 turns back the clock to model years 1988-'89.
+Based on the 6 Series coupe of the time, the original M6 was powered by a free-revving, 3.5-liter inline-6 engine that produced 256 hp and 243 lb-ft of torque.
 Exceptionally rare today, this M6 is a fascinating time-warp back to the early days of BMW's Motorsport division.
 Its effective successor was the V12-powered 850 CSi coupe of the 1990s.